OfficeDev/office-js-docs-pr/excel/README.md

 ## Try it out

-Here're two resources to help you get familiar with the APIs.
+Here're two resources to help you try out and get familiar with the APIs.

 #### Code snippets